 First interviewed on theology and cyberspace in 1999, John has had ongoing occasional radio and print media involvement since then, including in The Melbourne Anglican and The Conversation.

 John is an active member and occasional preacher at Mullum Mullum Anglican Church and a Board Member of Tintern Grammar, his tenth school board.
-He has served on a number of Academic Boards in higher education and is a member of the Australian Institute of Company Directors, as well as professional bodies in the area of theology and theological education.
+He has served on a number of Academic Boards in higher education and is a graduate of the Australian Institute of Company Directors, as well as professional bodies in the area of theology and theological education.
 John is an active professional supervisor and a consultant to Australian Higher Education Providers.

 Accredited teaching disciplines